skuttleman/learn-js/README.md

 $ npm test
 ```

+As you start each section, make sure to follow these directions:
+  - Open the associated file in the `spec` folder.
+  - Change the word `xdescribe` to `describe` near the top of the file.
+  - Run the test in the terminal with the command `npm test`.
+The first test should already pass.
+  - Edit the contents of the appropriate file in the `src` folder to make the second test pass.
+  - As you make each test pass, change the next place you see `xit` to `it`.
+  - Make sure to run the tests every time you change `xit` to `it`.
+Some tests may already be passing and won't need additional work.
+  - When all tests are passing in all associated exercises, move on to the next numbered section.

-**IMPORTANT**: Make sure all tests are passing or pending before moving on to the next set.
+**IMPORTANT**: Make sure all tests are passing or pending before moving on to the next section.